LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

-# Transforming Nostria into a Professional Network with QoT Mechanics
+# Extending Nostria with QoT Professional Network Pages

 *An analysis of client-side UX for Quantum of Trust as professional infrastructure*